How to Properly Care for Your Softboot Ice Skates – So You Can Enjoy the Ice for Longer!

 When the season is over or you don’t need your skates for a while:

-Always store them in a dry place, not in the basement or a damp garage.
+- Always store them in a dry place, not in the basement or a damp garage.

-Use blade guards – soft ones for storage, hard ones for transport.
+- Use blade guards – soft ones for storage, hard ones for transport.
 This keeps the blades sharp and your gear protected.

-Avoid extreme temperatures!
+- Avoid extreme temperatures!
 Never leave skates in the car, whether in winter or summer.
 Cold makes plastic brittle; heat can loosen the glue.

-What to Do About Bad Odors
+What to Do About Bad Odors:

-Anyone who skates regularly knows the issue: Sooner or later, skates don’t smell fresh anymore.
+Sooner or later, skates don’t smell fresh anymore.
 Here’s how to prevent it:

-Dry thoroughly after each use.
+- Dry thoroughly after each use.

-Optional: Use shoe deodorant or antibacterial spray.
+- Use shoe deodorant or antibacterial spray.

-A simple trick: Stuff newspaper in the skates overnight – it absorbs moisture and odors.
+- Stuff newspaper in the skates overnight – it absorbs moisture and odors.

-If needed, replace the insole – you’ll find matching spare parts in our shop!
+- If needed, replace the insole – you’ll find matching spare parts in our shop!

 When Should You Replace Your Softboots?